Q: Why are flags made from different materials?

 Windy Days: High winds are extremely rough on flags.
 If at all possible, take down the flag when winds exceed 35 mph (57 kph).

 Rain or Snow: For best results, do not expose your flag to these elements.
 If exposed, following a heavy rain or snowstorm, take down the flag and spread it to dry; do not fold or roll a wet flag.

 Air Pollution: To minimize the effects of dirt, smog, smoke, etc. keep your flag clean.
-Having two flags to fly and regularly rotating them is the best and most recommended method for prolong the life of your flag.
+Having two flags to fly and regularly rotating them is the recommended method for prolonging the life of your flag.